orxfun/orx-closure/README.md

 ## C. Abstraction over the Captured Data with Trait Objects

-As mentioned, we are not able to implement `fn_traits` in stable rust.
-As also mentioned, abstraction over the captured data type is the core power of closures.
+We are not able to implement `fn_traits` in stable rust; however as discussed, abstraction over the captured data type is the core power of closures.
 In order to achieve this flexibility, this crate provides the required traits `Fun`, `FunRef`, `FunOptRef` and `FunResRef`.
 The following table provides the complete list of traits and types implementing them.

 | Trait                       | Transformation              | Struct                                                |
 |-----------------------------|-----------------------------|-------------------------------------------------------|